All 39 people found dead in back of lorry in Essex formally identified

 Essex Police have started extradition proceedings to bring 22-year-old Eamonn Harrison from Ireland to the UK.

-Harrison, of Newry in Co Down, appeared at the High Court in Dublin on Friday charged with 39 counts of manslaughter, along with human trafficking and immigration offences, and was remanded in custody.
+Harrison, of Newry in Co Down, Northern Ireland, appeared the High Court in Dublin charged with 39 counts of manslaughter, along with human trafficking and immigration offences, and was remanded in custody.

 The driver of the lorry, Mo Robinson, 25, appeared at Chelmsford Magistrates’ Court on October 28 charged with 39 counts of manslaughter, conspiracy to traffic people, conspiracy to assist unlawful immigration and money laundering.